You may be surprised to learn that there is arsenic in rice.

 This, in part, is what led us to look more closely at arsenic in rice.
 In 2013, FDA released test data for the levels of inorganic arsenic in most types of rice grain and rice-based foods and beverages consumed in the United States.
 The agency tested about 1,300 samples of rice and rice products in all.

 Testing was expanded to include infant rice cereal because, relative to body weight, infants consume about three times more rice than adults, primarily through infant rice cereal.
 In fact, data show that infants consume the most rice, relative to their weight, at 8 months of age primarily because rice cereal is commonly a major component of an infant’s diet.

 3. What are the potential health effects?

 It has long been known that arsenic is a carcinogen.
 However, more recently, concerns have been raised about arsenic exposure and potential developmental effects on infants and adverse pregnancy outcomes.

 In addition to extensive testing, the FDA has completed a thorough analysis of a growing body of scientific studies linking adverse pregnancy outcomes to intake of relatively high levels of inorganic arsenic during pregnancy.
 The agency also found that exposure may result in a child’s decreased performance on certain developmental tests that measure learning.

 Related to cancer, the FDA estimated that exposure to inorganic arsenic in rice and rice products causes an additional four cases of lung and bladder cancer over the lifetime for every 100,000 people in the United States.
 This estimate would account for far less than 1 percent of the nation’s lung and bladder cancer cases.

 4. What is the FDA doing in light of its findings?

-Now, in 2020, the FDA will issue final guidance to industry that includes a maximum recommended amount, or “action level,” of 100 parts per billion inorganic arsenic in infant rice cereal.
+In 2020, the FDA issued final guidance to industry that includes a maximum recommended amount, or "action level," of 100 parts per billion inorganic arsenic in infant rice cereal.
 (Of note, the European Commission established the same level for rice intended for the production of food for infants and young children.)
 FDA testing found that the majority of infant rice cereal currently on the market either meets, or is close to, the action level.